GetZenProject/chs-element-android/README.md

     5. `KEY_PASSWORD` - the string you that you used to replace `PASSWORD2` above

 ## Creating a first release

+*You cannot create first release automatically, because it requires more actions then just building an app.
+Mainly it is creating an app id (which requires new app to be uploaded to Google Play Console by hands) and providing some information about app to Google.*

 Before building the first release, you should select app id for your app.
 Recommended one is your reversed domain name + ".element" (for example, "com.mycomp.element").